 AQA provides external academic quality assurance for all New Zealand universities via a five-yearly cycle of audits.
 Key principles underpinning AQA academic audits are: peer review, evidence-based, externally benchmarked, and enhancement-led.
 Learn more about our current cycle of academic audits here.

-The report of the 2014 Academic Audit of the University of Auckland was released on 6 November 2014.
-The Auckland academic audit was the second to be conducted of a New Zealand university using the Cycle 5 methodology.
+The report of the 2014 Academic Audit of Victoria University of Wellington was released on 15 December 2014.
+The Victoria academic audit was the third to be conducted of a New Zealand university using the Cycle 5 methodology.
 Cycle 5 audits cover all aspects of an institution which are related to teaching, learning and student support.
-The audit panel made a total of eight commendations, six affirmations and seven recommendations.
+The audit panel made a total of twelve commendations, seven affirmations and eight recommendations.
 The full report and executive summary can be found here.